r-lib/waldo/README.md

 <!-- badges: end -->

-The goal of waldo is to find and concisely describe the difference between a pair of R objects.
-It’s designed specifically to deliver actionable insights to figure out what’s gone wrong in your unit tests.
+The goal of waldo is to find and concisely describe the difference between a pair of R objects, with the primary goal of making it easier to figure out what’s gone wrong in your unit tests.

 `waldo::compare()` is inspired by `all.equal()`, but takes additional care to generate actionable insights by:

+  - Ordering the differences from most important to least important.
-  - Displaying diffs of atomic vectors.
+  - Displaying the values of atomic vecftors that are actually different.
   - Carefully using colour to emphasise changes.
   - Using R code (not a text description) to show where differences arise.
   - Where possible, comparing elements by name, rather than by position.
+  - Erring on the side of producing too much output, rather than too little.

 <!--
 ## Installation